mikeizbicki/lab-sqlite-joins/README.md

 | 10          | 20160503 | 103103          | High Risk     | High risk food holding temperature                 |
 | 10          | 20160503 | 103148          | Low Risk      | No thermometers or uncalibrated thermometers       |
 ```
-Business 10 definitely looks like a place I don't want to eat, with its "high risk vermin infestation".
+Business 10 apparently has a lot of problems.
+The "high risk vermin infestation" looks particularly bad.
 I wonder what business this is?

 To find out, we can use a simple inner join.